• Skip to main content

 Take a deep breath, chill out, relax, walk away, and count to 10.
 Get out of the emotional space and back to a rational place!
 Try sitting down.
 This will put you at eye level with your child, so you’re not towering over them in a threatening way.
 Reach out and hold your kid’s hand.
 This simple gesture creates a bond and also keeps you from poking your angry finger in their face.
 Finally, give it a rest.
 Take a break if you or your child gets too worked up and revisit the conversation in an hour or so.

-talking and listening to children
+tips for really listening to children

+Today’s kids live in a high-pressure, 24/7 world.
+Technology, the internet, and a mass connected sea of humanity make everything larger, more accessible, and more instantaneous.
 Kids have problems that their parents often won’t be able to understand.
 The old advice that starts with, “When I was a kid…” Simply no longer makes any sense.
 Yes, yes – my dad also walked through six feet of snow for 87 miles just to get a gallon of milk!
 I get it but while we are older and have more experience with life, when it comes to figuring out 2016, your child is often just as knowledgeable as you. whether you want to admit it or not!
 Even so, it’s hard to resist the temptation to tell your kid how to handle the situation and then expect them to do it your way.

 Listening to children is a much more effective approach to helping your child work through problems and make decisions.
 Listening (and great communicating) are hugely important life skills that need help and guidance to develop.
 Instead of telling your kid what to do in a situation, ask them to tell you what they think is a good choice and what they want ultimate outcome to be (this works wonders with my son).
 Pay attention to their feelings.
-Listen and learn about their daily life and achievements.
+Actively listen and learn about their daily life and achievements.
 Ask them what they are thinking and what emotions they have.
 This working together helps your child explore possibilities, it creates a great bond and intimacy, and it gives you a deeper understanding of how they think and operate.
 Ultimately, ask what they plan to do, develop that plan, and ask how they are going to put it into action.

 Your job throughout this process is to listen, to guide them, to offer encouragement, and to occasionally ask questions to get more info.
 When think you can offer a valuable point, ask your child if they want to hear it.
 If the answer is yes, tell them your thoughts and feelings.
 If the answer is no, accept it (put your ego aside) and move on.
 Sometimes parents just have to hold our breath, hope for the best, and let our kid learn from experience.